sydasif/python-book/docs/source/02_basic/02_string.md

 ## The len() Function

-We can pass the `len()` function a string value (or a variable containing a string), and the function evaluates to the integer value of the number of characters in that string.
+You can pass the `len()` function to a string value (or a variable containing a string), and the function evaluates to the integer value of the number of characters in that string.

 ```py
 len('hello')